Division of Medical Ethics Working Group on Compassionate Use & Preapproval Access

 - Serving as the independent go-to resource for issues related to preapproval access, both in the United States and internationally, CUPA members have provided congressional testimony and speak frequently at conferences and seminars around the world.

-Learn more about seeking preapproval access to an investigational medical product from our resources.
+Please read the CUPA 2022 Annual Report summarizing our achievements last year.
+Learn more about our subgroups and seeking preapproval access to an investigational medical product from our resources.

 The Working Group on Compassionate Use and Preapproval Access is an independent, separate entity from the Division of Medical Ethics Compassionate Use Advisory Committees, though the idea for the committees came from discussions among our members.
 The Division of Medical Ethics pays overhead costs and other expenses for the Working Group.
 We receive income from a variety of sources, including private gifts and contracted projects.
 Individual members are not compensated.
 We do not represent an official view of NYU Langone Health or any employer or other institutional affiliation of any working group member.